Alpine Hut-to-hut Hiking

 (optional extra loop to Mt.
 Lanzevica, adds 2 hours, 2.5mi/4km and 660ft/200m)

-Today we traverse to the southwestern Julian Alps, where the Mediterranean influence can be noticed in local heritage, cuisine and culture.
-We will be hiking on trails where Italian and Austro-Hungarian troops fought at the Isonzo Front during World War I, setting the scene for Ernest Hemingway’s novel A Farewell to Arms.
+Today you’ll traverse to the southwestern Julian Alps, where the Mediterranean influence can be noticed in local heritage, cuisine and culture.
+You will be hiking on trails where Italian and Austro-Hungarian troops fought at the Isonzo Front during World War I, setting the scene for Ernest Hemingway’s novel A Farewell to Arms.
 Following an old trading route past shacks that served as makeshift hospitals during the war brings the region’s recent history to life.
 This remote area is home to beautiful mountain flowers and highland pastures.
 The cattle grazing in this pristine highland environment produces uniquely delicious goat and sheep cheese – make sure to stop by a shepherd’s cottage and try it!
 You can opt for an additional round-trip hike to Mt.
 Lanzevica or descend to Lake Krn and rest your weary feet on the sunny shores of the lake.

 Accommodation in mountain hut Planinski dom pri Krnskih jezerih.